 I’m here to tell you that the curly girl method is quite simple once it is broken down, and anyone willing to fully embrace their natrual curl pattern can harness the power of it.

-With a little bit of trial and error and alot of consistency, you can have a beatiful curl transformation that people won’t be able to help but notice.
+With a little bit of trial and error and alot of consistency, you can have a beautiful curl transformation that people won’t be able to help but notice.
 See mine here.

 Before I break this seemingly difficult method down into 5 simple steps, I want you to quick download and print out this Curly Girl Method cheat sheet.